How to Run Aspose.Cells for Java in Docker

 In this example, you create a Java application that makes a simple xlsx file, saves it and reads it.
 The application can then be built and run in Docker.

 Create the Java Application in Eclipse using the following code.
-In this example, we use Aspose.Cells for Java creates a new xlsx worksheet and sets its sheet name and cell values, then reads them and outputs them.
+In this example, we use Aspose.Cells for Java to create a new xlsx worksheet and set its sheet name and cell values, then read them and output them.

-The following figure shows a way to make a jar package using “Export” menu in Eclipse.
+The following figure shows a way to make a JAR package using the “Export” menu in Eclipse.

-Now that we wrote a Java program using Aspose.Cells for Java, we got a jar package.
-Next we’ll make a dockerfile.
+Now that we have written a Java program using Aspose.Cells for Java, we have a JAR package.
+Next we’ll make a Dockerfile.

 The next step is to create and configure the Dockerfile.